PentHertz/RF-Swift/go/rfswift-workbench/README.md

 the console in the environment's workspace and with the same profile/shim PATH as the CLI.

+On Windows the `nix` package serves the same API through a WSL 2 distribution (Nix has no Windows port): environment state is read over `\\wsl.localhost\`, builds and installs are delegated to the Linux `rfswift` inside the distro, and the mission terminal runs `wsl.exe` under ConPTY.
+The engine doctor shows that distribution (`NixEngineStatus`) and provisions it with one click (`NixWSLSetup`, streaming its log as `rfswift:nix-wsl-setup` events) - the GUI equivalent of `rfswift nix wsl setup`.
+See docs/nix-engine.md.

 USB passthrough follows the CLI too.
 On macOS the **USB passthrough...** dialog hot-plugs host devices into the Lima VM (`rfswift macusb`).
 On Windows it drives usbipd-win for Docker/Podman missions (`rfswift usb`): devices are listed from